-All BFS students take at least 3 BFS seminars during their time at Penn (four, for the class of 2014 and earlier).
+All BFS students take at least 3 BFS seminars during their time at Penn.
 These are the heart of the BFS program and bring together students and faculty who jointly pursue powerful questions of mutual interest.
 In addition, the various undergraduate schools – Nursing, Engineering, Wharton, and the College – have their own additional requirements for their BFS students.
 Follow the links describing how the program works for your school.
 We also host joint plenary events to which the entire BFS community is invited to hear speakers or just get to know one another better.

 3. I’m interested in applying to Benjamin Franklin Scholars, but I’m set for a joint degree/dual degree program (i.e. Huntsman, Vagelos, M&T, LSM, etc.) Can I do both?

 There are many extraordinary and intensive opportunities at Penn, each with their own rigors.
 Amazing educational experiences here are simply the norm, and it’s true that worthwhile things tend to be demanding, and sometime force us to make choices.
 For example, students whose home school is the College and who are doing Integrated Studies will be unable simultaneously to complete the requirements for the College’s intensive biological science program, the Valegos Scholars Program.
 Students who are pursuing a dual degree with a professional school may be able to simultaneously complete an intensive or dual-degree program (like for example Huntsman, LSM, or Nursing and Health Care Management) while also being able to complete the requirements for BFS in their professional school.
 These students will NOT be eligible for Integrated Studies.
 Contact your pre-major advisor for more information.

 4. What are the Requirements for the BFS Program?